Tesla solar roof review: is it worth the hype?

 Note: There is also no way of knowing when an installer can get to your house to begin the solar roof installation.
 So, the complete timeline of how long it takes to get the solar roof installed ranges from one month, to possibly over a year.

 You should also keep Tesla’s reputation in mind if you’re considering the solar roof.
 While they are extremely popular for their electric cars, the historically low customer reviews for Tesla Energy suggest their after-sales customer service isn’t the best.

 In 2020, Tesla began canceling some orders for solar roof systems, claiming that the homes weren’t in Tesla’s service territory.
+More recently, they even upped the solar roof prices by over 30% for people who already signed Tesla contracts.
 So, it’s up to you to decide if the inconsistencies in Tesla’s customer service when it comes to the solar roof are worth it.

 Before you jump into ordering their solar roof product, you should get multiple quotes from solar installers in your area to make sure you’re getting the best price and quality for your solar panel installation.